All Episodes

 That's very, very true because the parents did basically give their kids away to R. Kelly, you know, for the promise of or potential of their child being signed or making money and everything.

-And then when things didn't work out, a lot of them came back and was like, oh, well, you know, we were abusing stuff.
+And then when things didn't work out, a lot of them came back and was like, oh, well, you know, we were abused and stuff.

-And that that's that's the um that's the argument that his defense made, okay.
+And that's the argument that his defense made.

 Yeah, let me pull up the other ones.

-And guys, do me a quick favor while I pull these others because now we're gonna start getting into the court documents.
+And guys, do me a quick favor while I pull up these others because now we're going to start getting into the court documents.

 So please like the video.